department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 Your payment depends on which GI Bill program you’re using.
 [View the payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).

 #### Post-9/11 GI Bill MHA Payment Rates
-You’ll get 100% of your applicable MHA during the first 6 months of training, if you completed more than 3 years of active-duty service.
+You’ll get 100% of your applicable MHA during the first 6 months of training if you completed more than 3 years of active-duty service.
 Then you’ll get:

 - 80% of your applicable MHA during the second 6 months of training
 - 60% of your applicable MHA during the third 6 months of training
 - 40% of your applicable MHA during the fourth 6 months of training
 - 20% of your applicable MHA during the rest of the training period

-**Note:** If you completed between 90 days and 3 years of active-duty service, you'll receive between 40% and 90% of the full benefit.
+**Note:** If you completed between 90 days and 3 years of active-duty service, you'll get 40% to 90% of the full benefit.

 #### All other GI Bill Programs Payment Rates